Haunani-Kay Trask: Personal life

 Trask died from cancer on July 3, 2021.
 In September 2021, the Department of Philosophy at the University of Hawaiʻi at Mānoa issued a posthumous apology to Trask for attacks she received from the university's philosophers in the past.
-In her obituary, the New York Times noted her fight for Indigenous sovereignty and cited her quote, “We will die as Hawaiians.
+In her obituary, The New York Times cited her quote, “We will die as Hawaiians.
 We will never be Americans.”